Thursday, June 18, 2026

 Build the repertoire incrementally over weeks.
 FSRS calibrates better with naturally-spaced additions than with one big import on day one.
 If you must bulk-import (e.g. moving an existing repertoire from Chessable), expect the first month to feel rough while the optimizer fits.

 Daily consistency beats long sessions.
 Missing one day is fine.
 Missing three or more days starts to break retention because the queue stacks.
-The conversational case is covered in how to retain chess openings with spaced repetition.
+Anchor the habit to an existing one (morning coffee, evening commute) rather than relying on willpower.

 Step 5: Patch from real games

 After every rated game, identify deviations from your prep and add the correction as a new card.
 This closes the loop between study and play.
-ChessAtlas automates this with its deviation detection workflow - see how to turn every chess game into opening improvements for the full pattern.
+ChessAtlas automates this with its deviation detection workflow.
 In Anki you do it manually, which is fine - the discipline of writing the card is itself a learning event.

 Step 6: Re-run the optimizer periodically